musabbirbaki/csci3055u-project-template/README.md

 #### 6. Its type system: static vs dynamic types

 Unlike Java, Kotlin does not have support for Static functions.
+Kotlin is also *Statically Typed*.

 Kotlin supports Mutable and Immutable variables.